How to get life insurance with lung conditions

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-Can I buy life insurance if I have a lung condition?
+Can you buy life insurance if you have a lung condition?

 Yes, you can still buy life insurance if you have a lung condition.
-As with other medical conditions, insurance companies will take a holistic look at your diagnosis and the components of your treatment plan to determine your rates.
+As with other medical conditions, insurance companies will look at your diagnosis and your treatment plan to determine the cost of your life insurance.

-Generally speaking, lung conditions such as mild asthma — which causes repeated episodes of wheezing, breathlessness, chest tightness, and nighttime or early morning coughing — [1] pose less risk to insurers, so they’re less likely to impact your application process and your premiums.
+Generally speaking, mild lung diseases pose less risk to insurers, so they’re less likely to impact your application and the cost you pay for life insurance.

-But conditions that may require supplemental oxygen, like chronic obstructive pulmonary disease (COPD) — a group of conditions, including emphysema and chronic bronchitis, that cause airflow blockage and breathing-related problems — [2] will have a more significant impact on your premiums.
+But conditions that may require supplemental oxygen, like chronic obstructive pulmonary disease (COPD), will have a more significant impact on your premiums.

-When you apply for life insurance, the insurance company will assign you a health classification, which reflects how risky you are to insure.
-But since each insurer has its own underwriting guidelines, you may get a higher health classification and lower premiums with one company than another.
+When you apply for life insurance coverage, the insurance company will assign you a health classification, which reflects how risky they believe you are to insure.
+But since each insurer has its own guidelines for evaluating risk, you may get a higher health classification and cheaper premiums with one company than another.

 If you have a lung condition and you’re not sure where to start, a Policygenius expert can help you compare options from top life insurance companies in one place.